Functional Collection Programming with Semi-Ring Dictionaries: Language

-Records are constructed using !< a_1 = e_1, ..., a_n = e_n >! and the field !a_i! of record !rec! can be accessed using !rec.a_i!.
-When all the fields of a record are semi-rings, the record also forms a semi-ring with element-wise addition and multiplication.
+\smartpara{Records} Records are constructed using !< a_1 = e_1, ..., a_n = e_n >! and the field !a_i! of record !rec! can be accessed using !rec.a_i!.
+When all the fields of a record are !S!-semi-modules, the record also forms an !S!-semi-module.

-The multiplication operator * of records is defined similarly to the one for SDs.
-The multiplication of a record with another semi-ring element results in a record with the same field names, but with the elements multiplied by the other operand.
-The multiplication of a scalar element with a record results in a record with the same fields and the elements left-multiplied by the other operand.

-\begin{myexample}{2} Assume the expression !d * r!, where the value of term !d! is !{ "a" -> 2, "b" -> 3 }!, and !r! is !< c = 4.0 >!.
-This expression is evaluated as !{ "a" -> <c = 8.0>, "b" -> <c = 12.0> }!. \end{myexample}
+\begin{myexample}{1 (Cont.)} Assume the dictionary !d! with the value !{ "a"->2, "b"->3 }!, and the record !r! with the value !< c=4 >!.
+The expression !d * r! is evaluated as !{ "a" -> <c=8>, "b" -> <c=12> }!. \end{myexample}